Mechanical Lock vs. Snap-lock Metal Roof Profiles: What Are the Differences?

 With over 30 years of manufacturing portable roofing rollformers and equipment, New Tech Machinery knows how important it is to be an educated customer.
 We strive to provide our customers with educational and informative resources that can help them feel more confident.

-If you have additional questions regarding standing seam panel profiles, or which profiles are available with NTM portable roof panel machines, feel free to contact us.
+If you have additional questions regarding standing seam panel profiles, or which profiles are available with NTM portable roof panel machines, contact us.